adamggrim/Moonbeam/README.md

 ## Variations

+`Moonbeam` supports two color models—HSB and RGB.

+- For HSB sliders, you can bend saturation or brightness for specific hues to improve legibility:

+- With RGB sliders, you can create a precise gradient between two colors:

-`Moonbeam` offers two slider thumb styles—capsule and circle.
+`Moonbeam` also offers two slider thumb styles—capsule and circle.

-For capsules, you can customize by width and height:
+- For capsules, you can customize by width and height:

-For circles, you can customize by width:
+- For circles, you can customize by width:

-## Example
+## HSB Slider Example

-This example demonstrates how to create a color slider using `Moonbeam`.
+This example demonstrates how to create an HSB color slider using `Moonbeam`.

-1. **Initialize the slider**
+1. **Create the slider**

-2. **Choose the slider type and hues**
+2. **Choose the slider thumb style and hues**

-3. **Bend the saturation**
+3. **Bend the saturation or brightness**

-To improve legibility of certain colors against a light or dark background, you can bend the saturation in specific sections.

 4. **Use the slider**

+To improve legibility of certain colors against a light or dark background, you can bend the saturation or brightness in specific sections.

+## RGB Slider Example

+This example demonstrates how to create an RGB color slider using `Moonbeam`.

+1. **Create the slider**

+2. **Choose the slider thumb style and hues**

+3. **Use the slider**

 ## Usage